ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 [C. T. Kelley](https://ctk.math.ncsu.edu)

-[SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) is the package of solves and test problems for the book
+[SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) is the package of solvers and test problems for the book

 __Solving Nonlinear Equations with Iterative Methods:__